 Indian Hill, Ohio

 The village is governed by an elected council and professional manager.
-It has public and private education.
-It has its own water supply, and exceptional police and fire protection.
+Indian Hill has its own water supply, and exceptional police and fire protection.
 Its recreational facilities are varied and well patronized.
-It has its own service department for waste disposal and road maintenance.
-It has three churches, and boy scouts, girl scouts, and numerous cultural and garden clubs.
+The community has its own service department for waste disposal and road maintenance.
+Indian Hill supports the boy scouts, girl scouts, and numerous cultural and garden clubs.
 The village has always had a green thumb, and an affinity for open space.
 This is manifested in the Green Areas program, which through purchase and gifts, has created an almost unbroken arc of greenery around and throughout the village.
 As a place to live, Indian Hill offers the most in privacy, and boundless natural beauty.

 Indian Hill is about 20 to 25 minutes driving time to downtown Cincinnati.
 Expressways I-71, I-75 and I-275 are not far with easy access to Ronald Reagan Highway.
 Public bus service terminates at the village limits.

 Kenwood Towne Centre, offering 1,000,000 square feet of shopping pleasure, is only 5 minutes away.
-Presently this center is occupied by 95 specialty stores, 3 large department stores, and various restaurants, making this one of the larger shopping facilities in the state of Ohio.
-Also located in Kenwood is The Galleria, a uniquely designed center offering a wide variety of shopping, dining, and several other miscellaneous facilities.
+This mall is occupied by 100+ specialty stores, three large department stores, including Nordstrom, Macy’s and Dillards, and various restaurants, making this one of the larger shopping facilities in the state of Ohio.
+Also located in Kenwood is The Kenwood Collection with stores including LL Bean, The Container Store and Crate & Barrel.
+Sycamore Plaza features several national brand stores and a few restaurants.
+Madeira is located just outside of the village and has several local shops, restaurants and banks along Miami Road.